n400peanuts/n400peanuts/README.md

 Hi there!

-I am a research software engineer working at the [Netherlands eScience Center](https://www.esciencecenter.nl/) whereby I help researchers across the Social Sciences and Humanities to develop open, accessible, and user-friendly software for the wider scientific community.
-At the same time, I am a honorary research fellow of the [Oxford's Department of Education](https://www.education.ox.ac.uk/) where I combine my scientific background with my software development skills to code reliable and engaging digital experiments for large-scale data collection with children and adults.
+I am a research software engineer working at the [Netherlands eScience Center](https://www.esciencecenter.nl/).
+I collaborate with researchers from the Social Sciences and Humanities to develop open, accessible, and user-friendly software that benefits the wider scientific community.

+At the same time, I am a honorary research fellow of the [Oxford's Department of Education](https://www.education.ox.ac.uk/).
+Here, I leverage both my background as a Researcher and my software development expertise to design robust and engaging digital experiments.
+These experiments facilitate large-scale data collection with both children and adults.

 - :mailbox: e.viviani@esciencecenter.nl